 In seeking the truth, the courts have traditionally recognised a number of valid sources of evidence.
-I want to base the rest of what I say today on the list from one of Australia's leading textbooks, Cross on Evidence, 7th Australian edition, edited by Justice Heydon (who now sits on the High Court).
+The remainder of this paper will accept the list provided in one of Australia's leading textbooks, Cross on Evidence, 7th Australian edition.
 Cross sets out these 5 major categories of valid evidence: